Sumityagik/InsightForage-AI/README.md

 Rather than focusing on a single NLP task, InsightForge AI demonstrates how modular AI components can work together to generate richer insights from textual data.

 ---
+## 🚀 Future Development

+This notebook serves as the foundational prototype of **InsightForge AI**.
+The next phase of the project is to transform it into a real-world AI web application using **Flask**, featuring an interactive ChatGPT-inspired interface, document upload support (PDF/DOCX), REST APIs, and a modular backend architecture for seamless user interaction.

 # 👨‍💻 Author